 Here are three things you can do:

-USAHello loves to hear stories of how refugees make our lives better.
-If you know, work, or are friends with a refugee, please reach out to us at email@example.com and we will work with you to write a blog post about your experience.
+- USAHello loves to hear stories of how refugees make our lives better.
+If you know, work with, or are friends with a refugee, please email us at [email protected] and we will can discuss you writing a blog post about your experience.